 D'Alessandro marked his directorial debut in 2008 with the award-winning short “THE MESS” which toured the festival circuit with acceptances to the Enzian Film Slam, Delray Beach Film Festival, Short Circuit Traveling Film Festival, Indie Fest USA, Charlotte Film Festival, Rappahannock Independent Film Festival, Hollywood East Film Festival, CENFLO and the Ft.
 Lauderdale International Film Festival.

-Art is currently a screenwriting judge for the Orlando Film Festival.
+Art has also served as panelist and screenwriting judge for the Orlando Film Festival.